 I completed my training at Goldsmiths College in 1998.
 I hold a BSc (Honours) in Psychology from Royal Holloway and an MA and PhD in Psychoanalysis from the University of Kent.
-I am currently a Senior Lecturer for the DPsych Counselling Psychology at Regents University and an Associate Lecturer for the MA in Counselling at Goldsmiths College.
+I am currently a Senior Lecturer for the DPsych Counselling Psychology at Regent's University London.

 British Association for Counselling & Psychotherapy